 Another part of airport's standard procedure during the screening of passengers is the removal of our jacket.
 By now you should be able to pick up on the pattern; anything that the security will ask you to take off, shouldn't be worn.
 This is not to say that you are not allowed to wear a jacket, especially if it's cold, but when going through security, make sure that you are not wearing anything that will make the inspection extra long and tedious.

 You want to be cool and funny, but the airport is not the proper venue for it.
 Save your shirts with offensive messages when hanging out with friends, don't wear them in airports especially when you are flying from or to a conservative country.
-Consider it a sign of respect to the people of that region who may not be able to understand or appreciate the humor in your shirt.
+Consider it a sign of respect to the people of that region who may not be able to understand or appreciate the humour in your shirt.
 Sometimes just a country flag on a shirt could be deemed offensive in some countries, so consider what you are wearing.

 As much as possible, refrain from wearing loose clothing.
 Though not exactly forbidden, some TSA agents take particular attention to people wearing loose clothing especially those big enough to hide items deem to be prohibited.

 Sometimes minutes can make a difference when you are late for boarding so being prepared to rush through security can be great to avoid missing your flight.
 By following these tips, you should be able to rush through security hassles free.

 Marjorie Gavan is a writer by profession and by passion.
 She has a degree in B.S.
 Journalism and now has 15 years of writing and editing experience under her belt.
 She currently works as a knowledge specialist in an IT company in Quezon City, Philippines.
 She chronicles her travel adventures in her blog, Coffeehan.